DFLyan/DPA-Net/README.md

 You can use crop.m to generate training data.

 ## Use trained model
 You can download the trained model from [Google Drive](https://drive.google.com/open?id=1-fvKrbUg7Q0wWhiwpUpXbsBf4SQl50c3).
-The put them in the file folder--checkpoint.
+Then put them in the file folder--checkpoint.

 ## Dependencise
 * Python 3.6